bobox911/video-thumbnail-generator/ReadMe.txt

 - made generator offline capable
   - loaded neccesarry files into repository
 - redesigned video seek buttons
+- changed image output filename to match uploaded video filename

 To-Do

-- rename the PNG files to "video file-thumbnail.png"
 - make exe file to use instead of in an internet browser